 - general design and correctness

-- · code structure and maintainability
+- code structure and maintainability

 - coding conventions

-- docstrings, comments

-- · test coverage
+- docstrings, comments and release notes (if necessary) - test coverage

 Policy on large scale changes to code formatting

 Please note that pull requests making large scale changes to format the code base are in general not accepted.
 Such changes often increase the likelihood of merge conflicts for other pull requests, which inevitably take time and resources to resolve.
 They also require a lot of effort to check as Numba aims to compile code that is valid even if it is not ideal.
 For example, in a test of operator.eq: